pablomilanese/kickstarter/README.md

 - What are some limitations of this dataset?

-> One limitation of the dataset is that this file only shows Kickstarter results.
-It does not detail other external factors.
+> One limitation of the dataset is that it only shows Kickstarter information.
+It does not include external factors or information outside of Kickstarter.
 For example, if these campaigns were shared outside of the Kickstarter website and the reach they had.
 Another external factor could be the popularity of plays according to patrons.
-A play or playwright that may we well known would probably have a higher chance of getting funding instead of a new play such as the one Louise campaigned for.
+A play or playwright that may be well known would probably have a higher chance of getting funding instead of a new play such as the one Louise campaigned for.
 >
 > Another limitation is how a user may present their campaign on Kickstarter.
 Kickstarter allows users to upload videos, photographs, links and paragraphs of information to present to patrons.
-Because this information was not measured in the dataset we do not know the chance of a campaign failing because of poor presentation on Kickstarter.
+Because this information was not measured in the dataset we do not know the effect poor presentation can have on the outcome of a campaign.

 - What are some other possible tables and/or graphs that we could create?